US stocks fall broadly as S&P 500 ends worst year since 2008

 Stocks struggled all year as inflation put increasing pressure on consumers and raised concerns about economies slipping into recession.
 Central banks raised interest rates to fight high prices.
 The Federal Reserve's aggressive rate hikes remain a major focus for investors as the central bank walks a thin line between raising rates enough to cool inflation, but not so much that they stall the U.S. economy into a recession.

-The Fed’s key lending rate stands at a range of 4.25% to 4.5% after seven increases this year.
+The Fed’s key lending rate stood at a range of 0% to 0.25% at the beginning of 2022 and will close the year at a range of 4.25% to 4.5% after seven increases.
 The U.S. central bank forecasts that will reach a range of 5% to 5.25% by the end of 2023.
 Its forecast doesn’t call for a rate cut before 2024.

 Russia's invasion of Ukraine worsened inflation pressure earlier in the year by making oil, gas and food commodity prices even more volatile amid existing supply chain issues.
-China spent most of the year imposing strict COVID-19 policies which crimped production for raw materials and goods.
+China spent most of the year imposing strict COVID-19 policies which crimped production for raw materials and goods, but is now in the process of removing travel and other restrictions.

+The Fed's battle against inflation, though, will likely remain the overarching concern in 2023, according to analysts.
+Investors will continue searching for a better sense of whether inflation is easing fast enough to take pressure off of consumers and the Fed.

+Several big updates on the employment market are on tap for the first week of 2023.
+It has been a particularly strong area of the economy and has helped create a bulwark against a recession.
+That has made the Fed's job more difficult, though, because strong employment and wages mean it may have to remain aggressive to keep fighting inflation.
+That, in turn, raises the risk of slowing the economy too much and bringing on a recession.

 Credit: Seth Wenig